 Fishing poles aren’t easy to hide, so Horton invented a pole of telescoping steel tubes.
 On March 8, 1887, he received a patent for his fishing pole.

-In 1888, he walked into a bank and asked to see the manager.
-The bank manager wasn’t pleased to see Horton pull his telescoping pole out of his trouser leg.
-He asked him why he was hiding a fishing pole in his pants.
+In 1888, Horton walked into a bank and asked to see the manager.
+The bank manager wasn’t pleased to see him pull his telescoping pole out of his trouser leg.
+He asked him why he hid a fishing pole in his pants.

 “So you can sneak off fishing whenever you like, even on Sunday,” said Horton.
 He promised the invention would make them both rich.
 It did.

 Horton established the Horton Manufacturing Co. and moved into a three-story brick building on North Main Street.
 By 1907, the company employed 100 workmen year-round making the famous Bristol steel rods.

 Fishing enthusiasts condemn them as horrible things, heavy and inflexible, but they were cheap and popular.
 By the turn of the century they were the most popular rod in the United States.
 They sold well into the 1930s, when the company made a range of household items.